Ingrik07/Ingrida_intro/README.md

 - 📸 Photography is my passion.
 - 🏊‍♀️ I like swimming.
 - ⚡ Fun fact: I also hold MA degree in Political science and European studies field.
-- Constantly seeking for improvements in my carreer and daily life.
+- 🤓Constantly seeking for improvements in my carreer and daily life.

 </picture>
  <h3 align="left"> ✉️Contact me </h3></p>